JuliaLang/julia/doc/stdlib/base.rst

 .. function:: @code_native

-   Evaluates the arguments to the function call, determines their types, and calls the ``code_native`` function on the resulting expression
+   Evaluates the arguments to the function call, determines their types, and calls :func:`code_native` on the resulting expression

 .. function:: precompile(f,args::(Any...,))